This eight step tutorial explains how to a draw a bunch of grapes with grape leaves. The examples are fairly simple line drawings great for beginners.

 Now draw some hints of the background grapes in the small spaces left in between the foreground grapes in the previous step.

-Finally draw the pedicel (the part the grapes actually hang on to).
-Most of the pedicel will be hidden by the grapes so you can once again draw it in the openings where the grapes are less dense.
-Draw the pedicel going behind the foreground grapes but over top of the background grapes.
+Finally draw the stems.
+Most of the them will be hidden by the grapes so you can once again draw it in the openings where the grapes are less dense.
+Draw the stems going behind the foreground grapes but over top of the background grapes.
 Erase any overlapping parts where you need to.

 After you are done you should have a finished drawing of the grape bunch.
-You can leave your drawing at that or if you want to go a little further you can move on to the next step.
+You can leaveit at that or if you want to go a little further you can move on to the next step.

 Step 5 – Sketch the Basic Shape of the Leaves